NCAR/lrose-docs/README.md

 # LROSE - Lidar Radar Open Software Environment

-LROSE is a set of tools to edit, analyze, and visuale LIDAR and RADAR data.
+LROSE is a set of tools to edit, analyze, and visualize LIDAR and RADAR data.
 LROSE handles data from a variety of formats (netCDF, HDF5, BUFR, Cfarr, etc.).
 LROSE tools can be used independently or in sequence.